gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 *
   {% list type="checkmark" %}
   * Signign up to [https://civo.com](https://civo.com) brings the standard sign-up experience.
 There is nothing to be ashamed of here.
-  * Since Kubernetes is not a serverless platform you need to create a cluster too.
+  * Since Kubernetes is not a serverless platform you need to create a cluster.
 There is no way around it.
   * There are a couple of decisions you need to make here: picking node size and count, but other than that, the defaults suffice.
 The cluster is up in about 90 seconds.
 Comparable to any self-hosting alternative.
   {% /list %}
 ---